SeisComP/seiscomp/doc/base/api-python-client.rst

 As marked in line 4, the call of the constructor of the base class is very important.
 It takes the command line parameters and sets up internal application variables.
-Without this call the application will either not run at all or show undefined/unexpected behaviour.
+Without this call the application will either not run at all or show undefined/unexpected behavior.

 The constructor takes also the initial parameters of the application such as enabling a messaging connection and enabling database access.